cosmos/testnets/interchain-security/CONSUMER_LAUNCH_GUIDE.md

   - [ ] `ccv_timeout_period: 2419200000000000`.
 This value must be larger than the unbonding period, the default is 28 days.
   - [ ] `unbonding_period: 1728000000000000` (given current provider params)

-See the JSON file below and [Interchain Security docs](https://cosmos.github.io/interchain-security/consumer-development/onboarding) for reference:
+See the JSON file below and the [Interchain Security docs](https://cosmos.github.io/interchain-security/consumer-development/onboarding) for reference:

 ```json
 {